burningblazes/cs61a/README.md

 # CS61A
 My solutions to UCB CS61A.
+Only some of the extra challenges in projects are done.

 I do not have a UCB student account, so I add `--local` flag when using `ok`.